 Like in everyday posture, keep your head back, and your chin tucked during a yoga sequence.
 This sequence has great examples.

 When this trigger point flares up, pressure on the back of your neck can aggravate it.
 Avoid poses that press into your neck with a strap or block.

-This usually involves some displaced joints in the upper cervical vertebrae.
-Lasting relief may involve some therapeutic treatment.
+This pain pattern usually involves some displaced joints in the upper cervical vertebrae.
+Lasting relief may involve some professional treatment.
 See your trigger point specialist for a proper assessment and lasting relief.